 - Step 6 of 6 requests payment.
 Do not submit payment and log out of the system.
 You have completed all of the necessary steps to register for the test.

-- NBPHE will send the school a list of students who register for the exam by the registration deadline.
+- NBPHE will communicate with the school with a list of students who have registered.